 Does this service creep you out?
 Then go to “Settings” in the top right-hand corner.
 Then hit “Select what others see when you’ve viewed their profile.”

 ADD POWERPOINT PRESENTATIONS TO YOUR Linkedin BIO

 Did you just spend 10 hours preparing a PowerPoint presentation for a CLE nobody attended?
 No worries, you can upload the slides to the social network Slideshare.net and then add your latest PowerPoint slides directly to your Linkedin account.
 Once you have set up the account by following the Slideshare prompts, you can simply click on “More” and then “Get more applications” and finally choose “Slideshare” and your presentations will be added to your profile just below your profile summary.

 According to the BTI report, “Online presence is now so pervasive, 51.4% of corporate counsel will stop and think a minute before hiring a lawyer who lacks a credible online presence in addition to their official law firm bio.”
 Buyers are starting to pay attention to your online presence.
 Maybe it is time that you did, too.

-Still want more LinkedIn tips?
-Amy Knapp and I are collaborating on a book to provide a step-by-step guide on how to make LinkedIn an effective part of your online strategy.
-The title of the book is Social Media for Lawyers: LinkedIn, Blog and Website Edition (September of 2011, Ark Group.)
-To sign up for my updates and to be the first to know when it is published, go to http://adriandayton.com.
+Still, want more Linkedin tips?
+Amy Knapp and I are collaborating on a book to provide a step-by-step guide on how to make Linkedin an effective part of your online strategy.
+The title of the book is Social Media for Lawyers: Linkedin, Blog and Website Edition (September of 2011, Ark Group.)
+To sign up for my updates and to be the first to know when it is published, go to https://adriandayton.com.